-I have been using the debt snow ball technique for 4 years and am on track to pay off $109k worth of debt later this year.
+I have been using the debt snowball technique for 4 years and am on track to pay off $109k worth of debt later this year.
 I was able to negotiate with my creditors and lower my interest rates to as low as 1.5%.
 The snowball has worked for me.

-I’m a Gen X kid, and my choice of payment is debit card, sometimes I use cash.
+I’m a Gen X kid, and my choice of payment is a debit card, sometimes I use cash.
 So just because Dave states to use cash you take shots at him?
 I don’t care what age you are, use what method worked best for you, but the point of it is, spend less than you earn.

-I read books, listen to podcasts, watch video about successful people all them time, my goal?
+I read books, listen to podcasts, watch a video about successful people all the time, my goal?
 To learn how and what they did to become successful and try to duplicate it.
 This is the basic principle of the book The Millionaire Next Door.
 The author interview millionaire and reveals their secrets on building wealth.
 This information can all be found at your public library if you are willing to find it.

 I still believe many of the things Dave talks about and teaches are relevant today no matter when you were born.
-My approach with his information is I find what best for my personal situation.
+My approach with this information is I find what best for my personal situation.
 I do this with all of the books, blogs, podcast, etc that I consume.
 I never just blindly follow someone’s advice.
 I’m sure people like to take shots at Dave Ramsey for the sheer fact that he’s been successful for so long and trying to knock the guy off on top usually draws some attention.
 Keep up the great work Dave.
 I’ll continue to listen.

 What do you think of Dave Ramsey?
 Does he still offer value in the personal finance world?